Last updated: 28 June 2020

 Yes, you can undertake volunteer work during furlough providing it does not provide services to or generate revenue for, or on behalf of the University.

-If you are unwell during furlough leave, you do not need to formally report this to the University.
+If you are unwell during furlough leave and your are on furlough leave full-time then you do not need to formally report this to the University.
 If you are unwell when you are due to return to work or if you are required to self-isolate, you should follow the standard reporting procedures for sickness absence or self-isolation.

 I am following an Apprenticeship programme as a University employee and I am taking furlough leave, what happens to the training?